PratyushaAddula/PratyushaAddula/README.md

 - 👋 Hi, I’m @PratyushaAddula
 - 👀 I’m interested in Data Science products and services
 - 🌱 I’m currently learning Advanced Analytics
-- 💞️ I’m looking to collaborate on Deep learning
+- 💞️ I’m looking to collaborate on Machine learning and deep learning
 - 📫 How to reach me addula.pratyusha@Ab-inbev.com

 <!---